Yeh Dil Mera: Plot

 One month later, Aina separates from Amaan without divorcing him.
-And after winding up all her father's business, she opens a school for poor children in Daryabagh with this money.
-Amaan also dedicates his life to the orphanage.
-Although Amaan is guilty of his actions, Aina does not forgive him.
-Both Aina and Amaan separates their paths from each other but love still remains.
-The ending shows them longing for each other, thus each having their own share in loneliness.
+She closes her father's business empire and uses its wealth to establish a school for underprivileged children in Daryabagh.
+Amaan dedicates his life to serving an orphanage, burdened by remorse for the pain he caused.
+Although he sincerely regrets his actions, Aina cannot forgive him.
+They part ways, still deeply in love but unable to reunite.
+The story ends with both longing for each other, carrying the weight of love, loss, and loneliness.